-Shawn Howard earned both his undergraduate and law degrees at the University of North Carolina, graduating with honors.
-He represents North Carolinians throughout the state who have been seriously injured due to another’s negligence or intentional wrongdoing.
-He also represents consumers in coverage disputes against insurance companies and in unfair debt collection cases.
-Shawn lives in Raleigh with his wife Samantha and son Evan.
+Shawn Howard earned his undergraduate and law degrees at the University of North Carolina, graduating with honors.
+He represents North Carolinians throughout the state who have been seriously injured due to another person’s negligence or intentional wrongdoing.
+He also represents consumers in coverage disputes against insurance companies and businesses in civil litigation.
+Shawn lives in Raleigh with his wife, Samantha, and son, Evan.

 - Motorcycle, Bicycle, and Pedestrian Accidents